Winona Ryder: Early life

-Winona Laura Horowitz was born in Winona County, Minnesota, to Cynthia Palmer (née Istas) and Michael D. Horowitz.
-Ryder's mother is an author, video producer, and editor, and her father was an author, editor, publisher, and antiquarian bookseller.
-He also worked as an archivist for psychologist Timothy Leary (Ryder's godfather).
-Ryder's father's family is of Ashkenazi Jewish descent and hails from Ukraine, Romania and Russia.
-Growing up, Ryder visited her paternal grandparents in Brooklyn for the Jewish Holiday of Passover, every year.
-Her mother has Irish ancestry.
+Winona Laura Horowitz was born in Winona County, Minnesota, on October 29, 1971, the daughter of Cynthia Palmer (née Istas) and Michael D. Horowitz.
+Cynthia is an author, video producer, and editor, while Michael was an author, editor, publisher, and antiquarian bookseller.
+He also worked as an archivist for psychologist Timothy Leary, who became Ryder's godfather.
+Ryder has Irish ancestry through her mother, while her father was of Ashkenazi Jewish descent with roots in Romania, Russia, and Ukraine.
+Growing up, she visited her paternal grandparents in Brooklyn for Passover every year.
+Her father later became an atheist and her mother became a Buddhist.
+She has a younger brother named Urie (in honor of Yuri Gagarin) and, from her mother's prior marriage, a half-brother named Jubal and a half-sister named Sunyata.

-Named after Winona, Minnesota, Ryder was given her middle name, Laura, because of her parents' friendship with Laura Huxley, writer Aldous Huxley's wife.
-Ryder's stage name derives from Mitch Ryder, a soul and rock singer of whom her father was a fan.
-Her father is an atheist and her mother is a Buddhist.
-Ryder has a younger brother, Urie (named in honor of the first man in space, Yuri Gagarin), and two older half-siblings from her mother's prior marriage: half-brother Jubal Palmer and half-sister Sunyata Palmer.
-Ryder's family friends were her godfather Timothy Leary, the Beat Movement poets Allen Ginsberg and Lawrence Ferlinghetti, and the science fiction novelist Philip K. Dick.
-In 1978, when she was seven years old, she and her family relocated to Rainbow, a commune near Elk, Mendocino County, California, where they lived with seven other families on a 300 acre plot of land.
-As the remote property had no electricity or television sets, Ryder began to devote her time to reading and became an avid fan of J. D. Salinger's The Catcher in the Rye.
+Ryder was named after Winona, Minnesota, the closest city to the rural farmhouse in which she was born.
+She was given the middle name Laura after writer Aldous Huxley's wife Laura, with whom her parents were friends.
+She derived her stage name from singer Mitch Ryder, of whom her father was a fan.
+Her family's friends have included poets Allen Ginsberg and Lawrence Ferlinghetti and novelist Philip K. Dick.
+In 1978, when she was seven years old, she and her family relocated to a commune called Rainbow near Elk, California, where they lived with seven other families on a 300 acre plot of land.
+As the remote property had no electricity or television sets, Ryder began to devote her time to reading and became an avid fan of J. D. Salinger's book The Catcher in the Rye.